 Visualization: The Gonstead Doctor will watch you walk, move, bend and twist in certain and specific directions to determine if your body mechanics are within normal limits.

 Orthopedic/Neurologic Tests: The Gonstead Doctor uses specific tests to determine if the joints and the nerves of your body are working at 100%.

 X-ray: AP and lateral full spine STANDING x-rays are taken of each and every patient (young children and pregnant women are not x-rayed unless unusual circumstances occur).
 This x-ray will determine the health of a person’s spine.
 The standing or “weight bearing” position insures a perfect view of the patient’s posture in its natural state.
 It also gives the Doctor a “blueprint” of a person’s spine showing misaligned vertebra and pelvic bones and giving the Doctor a look at the discs (the ligamentous cushions between the vertebrae.)
 This x-ray will help the Doctor determine the precise angle and direction that each individual subluxation will need to be corrected.

-To precisely adjust a subluxated vertebra the Gonstead Doctor uses specific equipment to accomplish this in an efficient pain-free way.
+To precisely adjust a subluxated vertebra the Gonstead Doctor uses specific equipment to accomplish this in an efficient and precise manner.

 Cervical Chair: Made to adjust the cervical and upper dorsal spine (neck)

 Knee-Chest Table: Made to adjust the dorsal and lumbar spine (upper, middle and low back)